obfuscated-D/EnderXY/README.md

 I went with an Afterburner Bowden setup, The files in here allow you to use the stock ender3 hotend in the afterburner, and a 5015 blower fan.

 Bowden feed is not the greatest, and is a limiting factor as far as print quality and speed are concerned.
 Direct drive would be much much better.
 Again, you can always upgrade to a stealthburner in the future!

+## Firmware
+There is a ready to go firmware.bin in the firmware folder for the stock build on the creality 4.2.2 main board with A4988 stepper drives.
+You need to identify your board.
+If it is not the 4.2.2 with A4988 drivers, you will need to build a marlin image for your board.
+The configuration files needed for marlin 2.x are in the Marlin_files directory.
+See [Marlin](https://github.com/MarlinFirmware/Marlin) for more information on how to build your own firmware.